Circus train car museum may soon be on the move toward its new home

 I so wish Rollins were alive to see this after all these years.
 He put together the first committee for the project I can’t even remember how many years ago.
 I was on that committee which sadly had no luck raising money.

-With an incredible model of the old Venice Circus Arena made by Bill Dovel and rooms honoring circus greats Gunther Gebel-Williams, Chucko Sidlow and Peggy Williams plus mementos and information of the days when Venice was the winter home of The Greatest Show on Earth (1960-1992) and Clown College (1968-1996)
+It includes an incredible model of the old Venice Circus Arena, made by Bill Dovel, and rooms honoring circus greats Gunther Gebel-Williams, Chucko Sidlow and Peggy Williams, plus mementos and information of the days when Venice was the winter home of The Greatest Show on Earth (1960-1992) and Clown College (1968-1996).

 Gebel-Williams was considered the greatest animal trainer in the world and is honored with a bronze statue initiated by the Venice Gondolier shortly after his death in July 2001.
-That stature is at the depot site and its site is maintained by volunteers from the Pelican Point Garden Club.
+That stature is at the depot site.
+It is maintained by volunteers from the Pelican Point Garden Club.

-The miniature arena will be in the main and central room for the museum and at the other end a a room honoring Sidlow, the youngest Boss Clown in the Ringling Circus and also one of the youngest Clown College graduates.
+The miniature arena will be in the main and central room for the museum and at the other end will be a room honoring Sidlow, the youngest Boss Clown in the Ringling Circus and also one of the youngest Clown College graduates.

-He also is featured at the Tibbals Museum of the Circus at The Ringling in Sarasota and currently, in monthly videos on Facebook other sites.
+He also is featured at the Tibbals Museum of the Circus at The Ringling in Sarasota and in monthly videos on Facebook and other sites.
 Look for the “World of Chucko.”

 Another clown, the first female clown graduate of Clown College, Peggy Williams — who eventually rose to an executive leader with Feld Enterprises, the last owner of The Greatest Show on Earth, will be featured in a likeness of her first room on the circus train, a space called a bunk and trunk and just 4 feet by 6 feet.
 That is where she lived on the circus train car her first few years with the show.